PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 Specify whether you want the server to use multiple threads (workers) or not.
 Logs aren't supported when using this functionality.

-- NUM_OF_THREADS
+- NUM\_OF\_THREADS

 If MULTITHREADING is enabled, you may enter a valid (unsigned integer) number greater than 0 in order to specify the number of threads the server should cap at.
 If you specify 0, the server will panic because that is an invalid number of threads.

-- HTTP_PROTOCOL_VERSION
+- HTTP\_PROTOCOL\_VERSION

 Enum for specifying whether you want to use HTTP/1.1 or HTTP/2.
 Note that for API clients such as Postman HTTP/2 is not supported.

-- ALLOW_ALL_ORIGINS (CORS)
+- ALLOW\_ALL\_ORIGINS (CORS)

 Specify whether you want to allow external web servers (outside your local network) to fetch data from VRS.
 There shouldn't be any problem with keeping this on.

-- ALLOWED_ORIGINS (CORS)
+- ALLOWED\_ORIGINS (CORS)

 If you don't want to allow all origins as explained above, you may also just allow specific origins to fetch data from the server.
-If you want to block all origins, set ALLOW_ALL_ORIGINS to false and leave the ALLOWED_ORIGINS array empty.
+If you want to block all origins, set ALLOW\_ALL\_ORIGINS to false and leave the ALLOWED\_ORIGINS array empty.

-- ALLOWED_METHODS
+- ALLOWED\_METHODS

 Use to specify which HTTP methods you wish to allow.
 Must contain atleast one.
 Most of the time you only need the GET method.

-- SECURITY_HEADERS
+- USE\_SECURITY\_HEADERS

 You should not turn this off.
 When enabled requests are sent some additional HTTP headers in order to prevent common attacks such as clickjacking.

-- ALLOW_IFRAMES
+- ALLOW\_IFRAMES

 Enable if you want to allow other web apps to embed your website inside them.
 May make common attacks possible, not recommended to enable unless necessary.

-- APPEND_EXTRA_HEADERS
+- APPEND\_EXTRA\_HEADERS

-If you wish to apply the EXTRA_HEADERS to every single server response, set this bootlean to true.
+If you wish to apply the EXTRA\_HEADERS to every single server response, set this bootlean to true.

-- EXTRA_HEADERS
+- EXTRA\_HEADERS

-Additional headers you can specify which will be applied to every server response as long as APPEND_EXTRA_HEADERS is set to true.
+Additional headers you can specify which will be applied to every server response as long as APPEND\_EXTRA\_HEADERS is set to true.

-- EXTRA_HEADERS_SIZE
+- EXTRA\_HEADERS\_SIZE

-Convenience variable for specifying the size of the EXTRA_HEADERS 2-dimensional array.
+Convenience variable for specifying the size of the EXTRA\_HEADERS 2-dimensional array.
 You may remove it and hard-code the number if you wish to.

-- ALLOW_DIRECTORY_LISTING
+- ALLOW\_DIRECTORY\_LISTING

 Boolean value to specify whether you want the server to allow listing the contents of a directory whenever a user tries to access a directory and not particularly a file.

+- PRINT\_LICENSE\_INFO\_AT\_START

+Boolean value which should be set to false if you wish to not print license information for the software upon starting.
+Note that keeping it enabled is the least you can do to show respects to the contributors who spend their time on improving this software.

+- USE_TIME_HEADER

+The "Time" header is a special HTTP header used by the back-end in order to tell the client when the HTTP request was processed.
+Disable if you do not need this extra functionality.